jeremyraby/simpleBudgetApp/README.md

 # README
 ## Overview
-This is a spending tracker that works like the [Simple](https://www.reviewed.com/money/features/simple-bank-review) banking app (closed in 2021 😭), keeping things easy and helping you stay organized.
-It's designed specifically for folks with *ADHD* and *dyscalculia*, so you won’t have to worry about complicated math or shelling out cash for fancy budgeting apps.
+This is a spending tracker that works like the [Simple](https://www.reviewed.com/money/features/simple-bank-review) banking app (closed in 2021 😭), to keep things easy and help you stay organized.
+It's designed specifically for folks with ADHD and dyscalculia, so you won’t have to worry about complicated math or shelling out cash for ultimately unhelpful budgeting apps.

 There are **9 sheets** in total, but you’ll mostly use it to keep an eye on your spending (**Activity**) and check your balances (**Mobile, Desktop**).
 To kick things off, you’ll set up your expenses, goals, spending categories, and income.
 Then you just log your daily spending and the **Safe to Spend** balance will automatically update to show you how much you can spend without going overboard.